The Agile Engineering initiative is now closed

 - Proven in practice

-- First-hand description of Problem, Action, and Result you achieved
+- The first-hand description of the Problem, Action, and Result you achieved

 - Written assuming your reader is a peer

-- Granularity sufficient for reader to duplicate your experience
+- Granularity sufficient for the reader to duplicate your experience

 - About 1 or 2 pages in length

 The process for getting your Agile Engineering tips published here is simple.
-Just tell us about it on this form and we'll communicate with you through email to resolve any questions - ours or yours - and that's it.
+Just tell us about it and we’ll communicate with you through email to resolve any questions – ours or yours – and that’s it.

 - being in scope (the charter of AA says it’s a software organization, so our scope is programmable technologies of all sorts.
 For the present time, other kinds of engineering are outside scope, but we’d like to hear from you if you want to discuss this.)

 - being clear and detailed enough that a person of similar background could implement the tip. – length.
 Prefer 2 pages max but will consider some variation.
 If it’s very long, perhaps it should be 2 or more tips.

 - not overly commercial.
 Please don’t send disguised advertisements for your product.
 It’s ok to mention specific tools and even vendors but we’ll use our judgment to keep the content to be relevant to practitioners, by screening out things that appear to be advertisements.

 We encourage the use of visual elements – a photo of your lab set-up or a device layout diagram is good to have.
 Several images can be part of one tip.

 - (sharing buttons on the website for Facebook, Twitter, etc.)

 - badge to put on your site or blog